isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 2022-11-29

--   Improvements
+Improvements:

 -   synchronise dependencies in real time
 -   faster creation of multi cards
 -   presence of users open on card without board open
 -   link to API documentation
 -   adding dependencies between private cards
 -   handling of dependencies where not accessible
 -   make associated comments public when card is made public
 -   synchronise my private tasks between my windows

--   Fixes
+Fixes:

 -   issue where someone online in board remained online if page reloaded
 -   issue where lists hidden when previewing Kanban view while creating a Board
 -   issue where page crashed on logout in Node view
 -   issue where page crashed on logout in Timeline view
 -   issue where files couldn't be downloaded
 -   issue where page reloaded in admin view

 2022-11-08

--   Features
+Features:

 -   installable web app

--   Performance
+Performance:

 -   faster load
 -   added virtual scroll for Kanban
 -   smoother drag and drop
 -   faster filtering/searching inside a Board

--   Improvements
+Improvements:

 -   improved new user experience in integrations
 -   hide dependency lines while dragging & resizing
 -   usability of tile color label edit/selection
 -   stop auto redirecting expired account

--   Fixes
+Fixes:

 -   fix for drag scrolling lists on mobile
 -   fix editing link titles
 -   fix positioning of timeline arrows caused by swimlane animations
 -   fix double click to add list

 ---